utdata/icj-class/css/css-class.md

 ## Relative font sizing

 If you've worked with any HTML font sizing in the past, you might be familiar with setting the size of things in pixels, or `px`.
-When you do that, a user can't increase the size of text in their browse, something a lot of old folks do, present company included.
+When you do that, a user can't increase the size of text in their browse, something a lot of old folks do.
+You'll see me do it in class all the time.

 So there is a way to handle that by setting a base size for fonts, and then making everything else relative to that size.
 [There is more to it that that](https://www.njimedia.com/how-i-met-the-old-fashioned-way-of-setting-font-sizes/), but know our next move is to set the base font at 62.5%, which will make the normally-default 16px font and makes the base 10px.
 This allows us to then use a relative measure called a `rem` where `2.4rem` is based 24px for a normally-sized browser.

 ## Create a site style file, set body defaults

-- Create a new file and call it `recipe.css`.
+- Create a new file and call it `styles.css`.
 - Now, in your `recipe.html` file, add a `<link>` tag to that that css file after the `reset.css` link.
-- Now we'll add some defaults for the `<body>` tag in the `recipe.css` file.
+- Now we'll add some defaults for the `<body>` tag in the `styles.css` file.
 Add this to the top, then save both the css and html files.

 ```css
 body {